With a class size of no more than sixteen students, an expat teacher and a teaching assistant each student can develop and reach their full potential.

 Parents receive information about how their child is developing as the teacher/teaching assistant writes in a student’s Homework Diary.
 In addition, there are formal reports at Christmas and in Summer.
 Twice a year there are Parent Meeting evenings, as well as parents being able to arrange to see a member of senior management or the class teacher throughout the academic year.

 As well as day trips during the year as and when a class teacher thinks it suitable, once a year there is a four-day long trip to a location within Serbia.
 BIS Primary students for last year’s annual trip visited Ivanjica area.
-One of the many activities was to take a boat journey around the meandering turns of the Uvac river.
-The views were spectacular and it must be one of the most beautiful parts of Serbia.
+One of the many activities was to take a boat journey around the meandering turns of the Uvac river with its spectacular views as it must be one of the most beautiful parts of Serbia.
 The students enjoyed the tranquil nature of the cave but did find the minute of silence a challenge.
 Other activities included swimming in a Spa Centre, a mountain waterfall adventure, a disco party and a monastery visit in the Javor area.
+The students also enjoyed the natural beauties of Zlatibor going for walks and exploring it with their teachers and schoolmates.